MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

   - width (integer) - The width of the image in pixels.

 ### TakePicture - ALPHA

-Takes a photo with Misty's 4K camera.
+Takes a photo with Misty’s 4K camera.
+Optionally, saves the photo to Misty and proportionately reduces the size of the photo.

 Arguments

-- Base64 (boolean) - True or False.
-Sending a request with `true` returns the image data as a downloadable Base64 string, while sending a request of `false` displays the photo immediately after it is taken. **Note:** Images generated by this command are not saved in Misty's memory.
-To save an image to your robot for later use, pass `true` for `Base64` to obtain the image data, download the image file, then call `SaveImageAssetToRobot` to upload and save the image to Misty.
+* Base64 (boolean) - Sending a request with `true` returns the image data as a downloadable Base64 string, while sending a request with `false` displays the photo in your browser or REST client immediately after it is taken.
+Default is `true`.
+* FileName (string) - Optional.
+If specified, Misty saves the photo as an image asset with this name and adds the appropriate file type extension.
+If unspecified, Misty does not save the photo.
+* Width (integer) - Optional.
+A whole number greater than 0 specifying the desired image width (in pixels). **Important:** To reduce the size of a photo you must supply values for both `Width` and `Height`.
+Note that if you supply disproportionate values for `Width` and `Height`, the system uses the proportionately smaller of the two values to resize the image.
+* Height (integer) -  Optional.
+A whole number greater than 0 specifying the desired image height (in pixels). **Important:** To reduce the size of a photo you must supply values for both `Width` and `Height`.
+Note that if you supply disproportionate values for `Width` and `Height`, the system uses the proportionately smaller of the two values to resize the image.
+* DisplayOnScreen (boolean) - Optional.
+If `true` **and** a `FileName` is provided, displays the captured photo on Misty’s screen.
+If `false` or no `FileName` value is provided, does nothing.
+* OverwriteExisting (boolean) - Optional.
+A value of `true` indicates the uploaded file should overwrite a file with the same name, if one currently exists on Misty.
+A value of `false` indicates the uploaded file should not overwrite any existing files on Misty.

 Returns

-- Result (object) -  An object containing image data and meta information.
-This object is only sent if you pass `true` for `Base64`.
+* Result (object) - An object containing image data and meta information.
+This object is only sent if you pass `true` for Base64.
-  - base64 (string) - A string containing the Base64-encoded image data.
+  * Base64 (string) - A string containing the Base64-encoded image data.
-  - format (string) - The type and format of the image returned.
+  * Format (string) - The type and format of the image returned.
-  - height (integer) - The height of the picture in pixels.
+  * Height (integer) - The height of the image in pixels.
-  - name (string) - The name of the picture.
+  * Name (string) - The name of the image.
-  - width (integer) - The width of the picture in pixels.
+  * Width (integer) - The width of the image in pixels.

 ### SlamGetVisibleImage - ALPHA
 Takes a photo using Misty’s Occipital Structure Core depth sensor.